 Laser lines: 405, 440, 488, 515, 561, 640

 The LSM-710 is an upright microscope optimized for performing deep tissue, 2-photon imaging.
-Unlike the LSM-510, routine fluorescence acquisition is configured using a prism as opposed to an arrangement of emission filters.
-Signal from all emission wavelengths is then collected in parallel by a QUASAR detector.
-This detection system is similar to the 510 META but with significantly more sensitivity.
+Spectral imaging is accomplished in parallel via a QUASAR detector.
 Also attached to the LSM-710 are nine non-descanned detection (NDD) for collecting 2-photon emission and/or second harmonic generated signal, and a GaAsP detector for maximum sensitivity.
-Microscope function and image acquisition are controlled by Zeiss's new software package ZEN.
 For long term live imaging an incubator has been added that offers temperature and CO2 control.

 Lasers lines: 405, 458, 488, 514, 561, 633, and a 690-1064 nm

 The DeltaVision OMX is an inverted super-solution microscope capable of 3D structured illumination (3D-SIM), ultra-high speed wide-field fluorescent imaging and TIRF Illumination.True 3D structured illumination imaging enables resolution improvements in all axes, 130 nm in XY and 280 nm in Z (wavelength dependent), twice the resolution of conventional imaging techniques.
 The uniquely designed optical system allows simultaneously acquiring up to three channels at rates > 400 fps (exposures dependent) - critical for high-speed live cell and FRET imaging.
 Environmental controls provide incubation at 37 degrees with 5% CO2.

 Laser lines: 405, 445, 488, 514, 568, 642